commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 **TYPE: Command**
 **FORMAT: PSGPLAY &lt;voice&gt;,&lt;string&gt;**

 **Action:** This command is very similar to `PLAY` on other BASICs such as GWBASIC.
 It takes a string of notes, rests, tempo changes, note lengths, and other macros, and plays all of the notes synchronously.
-That is, the FMPLAY command will not return control until all of the notes and rests in the string have been fully played.
+That is, the PSGPLAY command will not return control until all of the notes and rests in the string have been fully played.

 The full set of macros are documented [here](X16%20Reference%20-%20Appendix%20A%20-%20Sound.md#basic-fmplay-and-psgplay-string-macros).